timswims/ESK/README.md

 Using the information in the welcome email you can access My Services and explore the Guided Journey, while your services are being provisioned.

-After Oracle Cloud is provisioned, you’ll receive a notification on the My Services dashboard.
-Please allow up to 5 hours after receiving the email for your entire cloud environment to be provisioned.
+After Oracle Management Cloud is provisioned, you’ll receive a notification on the My Services dashboard.
+Please allow roughly 5 hours after receiving the email for your entire cloud environment to be provisioned.
 </details>

 <details><summary><b>Creating an Oracle Management Cloud Instance</b></summary>